Fast Switching in Mixed-Integer Model Predictive Control

 Restoring integer feasibility implies the need to round the relaxed control inputs.
 The deviation from the optimal control value can be interpreted as an input perturbation.
 Before we specify the integer-feasible control law $\omegasmu{}$ more precisely, we want to integrate general input perturbed systems with the inherent robustness properties of nominal MPC with stabilizing terminal conditions due to \cite{Yu2014,Allan2017}.

-The authors in \cite{Yu2014,Allan2017,Rawlings2020} show that nominal MPC is inherently robust to small external state disturbances, treated as bounded exogenous inputs.
-Since there is no guarantee that the optimal value function $\VN{}$ is continuous in our nonlinear constrained setting, we cannot derive input-to-state stability (ISS) from it~\cite{Jiang1999}.
-Allan et al. \cite{Allan2017}, however, show ISS for suboptimal MPC, which rests upon the continuous cost function $\JN{}$ and an extended state containing a systematically warm-started control sequence.
-To capture the unknown outcome of the suboptimal solver, the authors analyze the evolution of the closed-loop system governed by a difference inclusion, which involves a set-valued map.
-To proof ISS based on the optimal value function $V_{N}$, we would need to localize the set of discontinuities of $\VN{}$ as in~\cite{Allan2018}, which is difficult for arbitrary OCPs.
-More constructive derivations for inherent robustness of nominal MPC based on the optimal value function $\VN{}$ are given in~\cite{Yu2014} for continuous-time systems and in~\cite[Chap.
-3.2.4]{Rawlings2020} for discrete-time systems.
-The authors show robust positive invariance and a sufficient cost decay to reach some small and positive invariant neighborhood of the steady-state in the presence of external and bounded disturbances.
+The authors in \cite{Allan2017,Yu2014} show that nominal MPC is inherently robust to small state disturbances and estimation errors.
+Allan et al. \cite{Allan2017} demonstrate robust asymptotic stability~(RAS) based on input-to-state stability~(ISS) for suboptimal MPC, which is founded on the continuous cost function $\JN{}$ and an extended state containing a systematically warm-started control sequence.
+To capture the unknown outcome of the suboptimal solver, the authors analyze the evolution of the closed-loop system governed by a difference inclusion.
+However, the theoretical findings obtained under suboptimal conditions a general enough to cover the optimal MPC performance.
+Building on this observation and motivated by the set-point stabilization under plant-model mismatch, the authors in~\cite{Kuntz2025} deduce inherent robustness results in the presence of parameter errors.
+The authors employ the optimal value function $\VN{}$ as the Lyapunov candidate and note that their ISS and RAS results follow a special case of the inherent robustness results of suboptimal MPC in~\cite{Allan2017}.

-Given the elaborate nature of difference inclusions, we formally integrate the derivations from~\cite{Allan2017,Rawlings2020} with the definition of $\mcalP$-practical asymptotic stability due to~\cite{Gruene2017}.
-This combination enables the derivation of an established form of closed-loop stability based on the non-continuous optimal value function $\VN{}$ and is a natural extension of the derivations in \cite[Chap.
-3.2.4]{Rawlings2020} to asymptotic stability.